yokolet/new-note/algo/sorting_and_searching/2022-09-12-reorganize-string.md

 - Greedy
 date: 2022-09-12 18:03 +0900
 ---
-## Introduction
-The problem asks to return a re-generated string, so, just count the character frequency is not enough.
-Since reorder is required, it needs some sorting as well.
-Using heap, generate a new string based on the character frequency is the way.

 ## Problem Description
 > Given a string `s`, rearrange the characters of `s` so that any two adjacent characters are not the same.